Dobermann or Doberman, the spelling varies in different countries! Their name derived from their creator Friedrich Louis Dobermann.

 - • Cervical Spondylitis, also known as the Wobbler Syndrome

 • Bleeding Disorder, also known as the Von Willebrand’s Disease

 Cervical Spondylitis or The Wobbler Syndrome

-Cervical vertebral instability or cervical spondylosis is also commonly referred to as The Wobbler Syndrome, which is a disorder of the degeneration of the cervical spine, cartilage and bones of the neck.
+Cervical vertebral instability or cervical spondylosis is also commonly referred to as The Wobbler Syndrome, which is a disorder of the degeneration of the cervical spine, cartilage, and bones of the neck.
 It is an instability in the intervertebral disks in the neck area.
-It is believed to be a genetically inherited disorder and it may occur in any dog breed, but more often in large-sized dog breeds, although not completely absent in younger dogs!
+It is believed to be a genetically inherited disorder, and it may occur in any dog breed, but more often in large-sized dog breeds, although not wholly absent in younger dogs!

 The disorder is known to cause severe neck pain as well as affect the dog’s overall mobility!
-Surgery may work well on such cases.
+Surgery may work well in such cases.

 Obesity in later years

 Just like in humans, obesity can occur in dogs, too.
 As you probably know, it refers to the accumulation of body fat, leading to excess body weight.
 Many other health problems may arise if your dog is overweight or obese!
 The dog automatically puts more stress on joints, heart, liver, lungs, kidneys which may cause earlier problems or failures of the organs mentioned.
 And, they will also not feel light and ready for exercise – as their energy will naturally be lower!

 Dogs are considered to be obese when their body weight surpasses by 20% their ideal body weight!

 Bleeding Disorder or Von Willebrand’s disease